llpeterson/congestion/avoidance.md

-That is, instead of *dropping* a packet and assuming TCP will eventually notice (e.g., due to the arrival of a a duplicate ACK), RED (or any AQM algorithm) can do a better job if it instead *marks* the packet and continues to send it along its way to the destination.
+That is, instead of *dropping* a packet and assuming TCP will eventually notice (e.g., due to the arrival of a a duplicate ACK), RED (or any AQM algorithm for that matter) can do a better job if it instead *marks* the packet and continues to send it along its way to the destination.
 This idea was codified in changes to the IP and TCP headers known as *Explicit Congestion Notification* (ECN).

 Specifically, this feedback is implemented by treating two bits in the IP `TOS` field as ECN bits.
 One bit is set by the source to